einbahnstrasse/MUS218A-Soundscapes-FA2025/assignments/tech-rider.md

 ### Make a Copy

-To make a **copy** of this template and beginn editing it inside of your own Bates Google Drive, notice the File menu.
+To make a **copy** of this template and begin editing it inside of your own Bates Google Drive, notice the File menu.
 Go to `File > Make a Copy...` and rename your copy:

   - `Lastname_Firstname_TechRider_v01.drawio`